molet/MLFF_tutorial/README.md

 We are using [Python3](https://www.python.org/) and [Jupyter notebook](https://jupyter.org/install).
 The latter, as many other packages we are using, can be installed via [pip](https://pip.pypa.io/en/stable/), the package installer for Python.

-After installing Jupyter notebook, download the [MLFF.ipynb](./MLFF.ipynb), [open it](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) and follow the instructions in the `Installation of softwares` section to install the required packages.
+After installing Jupyter notebook, download the [MLFF.ipynb](./MLFF.ipynb), [open it](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/execute.html) by typing `jupyter notebook --NotebookApp.iopub_data_rate_limit=10000000` in a terminal and follow the instructions in the `Installation of softwares` section to install the required packages.

 ## 2. Running the notebook on Colab